Monthly Dividend Calculator

 Why do REITs pay monthly?

-REITs collect rent monthly from tenants, so monthly dividends align with their cash flow.
+REITs collect rent monthly from tenants, so monthly dividends match their monthly rent collections.
 They're also required to distribute 90% of taxable income, making them natural income vehicles.

 What's a realistic monthly income goal?